 The interactions are displayed, but you don’t see the elements they are related to.
 It’s because Hotjar uses screenshots.
 So if during the page loading, the menu is covered with another element, the heatmap will be inaccurate and unclear.

 5. Scroll Heatmap

-The scroll heatmap feature helps to determine how deep visitors scroll the page and where they interact with it.
+The scroll heatmap feature helps determine how deep visitors scroll the page and where they interact.
 This solution is a combination of click heatmaps and scroll maps.

 Here how it looks in Plerdy heatmap software:

 All data is instantly segmented by device type.
 Every page consists of 5 main segments.
 You can check the number of clicks within the selected segment in real-time (including the clicks from different traffic sources).